Drugs Used in Mechanical Ventilation Graphic

 26. What are the four most common types of sedatives?

-Alprazolam (Xanax), diazepam (Valium), midazolam (Versed), and lorazepam (Ativan)
+Alprazolam (Xanax), diazepam (Valium), midazolam (Versed), and lorazepam (Ativan).

 27. What do sedative drugs do?

-They help to decrease anxiety and promote relaxation.
+They decrease anxiety and promote relaxation.

 28. What are the three most common types of anesthetic drugs?

-Propofol (Diprivan), ketamine (Ketalar), and etomidate (Amidate)
+Propofol (Diprivan), ketamine (Ketalar), and etomidate (Amidate).

 29. What do anesthetic drugs do?